Government Jobs after BBA: Top Profiles & Salary

 SSC CGL

-Candidates who are looking for central government jobs after BBA can also apply for the Common Graduate Level (CGL) exam conducted by the SSC (Staff Selection Commission) every year.
-The examination is conducted every year to recruit students for various profiles in the government sector.
+Candidates looking for central government jobs after BBA can also apply for the Common Graduate Level (CGL) exam conducted by the SSC (Staff Selection Commission) every year.
+The examination is conducted annually to recruit students for various profiles in the government sector.
 SSC CGL 2024 consists of three steps of examination.
-Tier 1 and Tier 2 are objective type papers and Tier 3 is a descriptive type paper that will consist of application, essay writing, letter, etc. in the exam.
-The maximum time allotted for the examination is 60 minutes and it holds 100 marks.
-In some cases.
-Tier 3 will be followed by a typing test or a skill test.
+Tier 1 and Tier 2 are objective type papers, and Tier 3 is a descriptive type paper that will consist of application, essay writing, letter, etc., in the exam.
+The maximum time allotted for the examination is 60 minutes, and it holds 100 marks.
+In some cases, tier 3 will be followed by a typing test or a skill test.
 A candidate must have graduated in any stream from an accredited university to apply for the test.
 There is no minimum required percentage.
 The applicant must, however, be younger than 32.

 Other Government Jobs after BBA

-Apart from the jobs mentioned above, there are many government departments, banks and PSUs that hire BBA graduates for various profiles.
+Apart from the jobs mentioned above, many government departments, banks, and PSUs hire BBA graduates for various profiles.
 Candidates can apply for different accountant and financial job posts at these government departments and PSUs.
-Some of the government departments and PSUs where the candidates can apply are listed below.
+Some of the government departments and PSUs where candidates can apply are listed below.

 • ISRO (Indian Space Research Organization)